 It should also mean you can get a plumber to fix the problem quickly, as many boiler cover policies offer 24/7, 365-days-per-year plumber call-outs.

-It’s worth remembering that boilers, more often than not, break down in the winter when plumbers are inundated with other water-based home emergencies.
+It’s worth remembering that boilers often break down in the winter when plumbers are inundated with other water-based home emergencies.

 So, having someone available to fix your boiler through your cover during busy times could be worth its weight in gold to your tenants.